EconomyLens.com

 While there are hopes for an end to the US-Iran war, the head of the International Energy Agency warned that April could prove a tougher month than March for energy markets and the economy. ©AFP

-London (AFP) – Stock markets climbed and oil prices tumbled Tuesday on rekindled hopes for a deal to end the Middle East war and reopen the key Strait of Hormuz to end disruptions that have sent energy prices soaring.
+New York (AFP) – Stock markets climbed and oil prices tumbled Tuesday on rekindled hopes for a deal to end the Middle East war and reopen the Strait of Hormuz.
 Wall Street’s main indices climbed, with both the S&P 500 and the Nasdaq now back at levels from before the US and Israel began bombing Iran on February 28.
-European equity markets also rose, although London rose only 0.3 percent as the retreat in oil prices from $100 a barrel weighed on the shares of energy majors BP and Shell.
+European equity markets also rose, although London advanced only 0.3 percent as the retreat in oil prices from $100 a barrel weighed on the shares of energy majors BP and Shell.

 Related

 Asia’s leading stock markets closed with sizeable gains, while the dollar, seen as a haven in times of market turmoil, dropped against its main rivals.
-The United States said “the ball is in the Iranian court” on ending the Mideast conflict as diplomats accelerated efforts for a new round of peace talks after weekend negotiations failed to produce a deal.
+Investors greeted US-mediated talks in Washington that set a plan for direct negotiations between Israel and Lebanon.
+The United States is pressing for a halt to the conflict between Israel and Hezbollah, fearing it could derail the two-week ceasefire in Washington’s war with Iran after talks with Tehran in Pakistan failed to achieve a breakthrough.

-At the same time, the US has implemented a naval blockade of Iranian ports at the Strait of Hormuz, through which one-fifth of world oil passes.
+The progress on Lebanon-Israel helped US equities extend Monday’s rise after President Donald Trump said he had been contacted by Iran officials eager for a deal.
 Investors are “pricing in victory,” said analyst David Morrison at Trade Nation.
-He said many believe the end of the conflict is a question of days, weeks, or months rather than years.
+He said many believe the end of the conflict with Iran is a question of days, weeks or months rather than years.
 “Nobody wants to be under-exposed to risk assets, let alone be short, should the war suddenly conclude, or even if the Strait of Hormuz was unblocked,” Morrison said.

 Paris – CAC 40: UP 1.1 percent at 8,327.86 (close)